-The Rodan Foundation’s Publication for Earth Stewardship Summer 2017
+The Rodan Foundation’s Publication for Earth Stewardship Fall 2017

 The Love Awakening is an extension of The Rodan Foundation, a spiritual center founded in 1981 by Rev. Clarke Carraway.
 Our Community Greenworks intention is to awaken and connect in unity and harmony with our Earth Mother and all of her kind.
 As transceivers, we allow Source energy to direct and flow through us, touching all that we do with love and in exchange, receiving a bounty of goodness from the Earth.

 Exercise to help you Encounter or Meet with all types of Nature Spirits -When I experienced my awakening, this was in a place in the woods that I have already visited 5-6 times over a number of years.
 It was somewhere that I had Red wood trees a feeling for, that drew me.
 This is important.
 I had already established a connection with this place.
 I was in one sense making my presence felt to the beings there and they had noticed me enough to talk to me about this when I became aware of them.
 They knew that I had a sense of them and their special place.

 Advice on where to look for and to find the Nature Spirits -

 So, the first thing that you should do to gain an awareness of nature spirits

 is to cultivate a sense of the woods and forests that attract you.
 Look for places that have a lot of ancient